zl-cs/ILLIXR/docs/illixr_on_arm.md

-To do:
-- [x] Test this instruction
-- [x] Update packages before build the kernel
-- [ ] Try to compile miniconda to ARM64 ISA

 # ILLIXR on ARM

 ILLIXR runs on Ubuntu 18.04, while the most recent publicly available Ubuntu for ARM64 architecture is 16.04.<br>